This resource is intended for districts where the B-13 Secondary Transition Checklist indicated only one student record contained noncompliance.

 - Interviews of district staff

 Based on this review, the MDE will establish the district is correctly implementing the specific statutory or regulatory requirements and the identified noncompliance has been corrected.
-Once evidence of correction can be verified, the MDE will close the Corrective Action, and issue a closeout letter in the September 2021 Catamaran release.
+Once evidence of correction can be verified, the MDE will close the Corrective Action, and issue a closeout letter in the May Catamaran release of the following year.